 In the 1940's, 3 Shelties arrived from overseas followed by another 16 in the 1950's plus 16 more in the 1960's.
 Many well-known breeders who continued their Sheltie passion for decades, made their start in the 1950's and 1960's.
 Today they have plenty of bloodlines to work with the Shetland Sheepdog Club of NSW now recording over 200 imports from all over the world.

-History of the Collie (Rough and Smooth) in Australia
+History of Collies (Rough and Smooth) in Australia

-Although dog shows began in Australia in 1862, the first co-ordinated attempt to co-ordinate formal pedigrees was Tyzacks Annual published in 1912.
-From 1880 - 1911, this Annual lists 56 Collies (Rough) and 2 Collies (Smooth).
-The 'Stud Book' section of the same Annual lists another 82 Collies (Rough) all with their owners names, most with sire and dam, some with birth dates and some with show records.
-This Annual also records the formation of the Victorian Collie Club formed in 1894.
-[5a] There are many Collies (Rough) to be recognized as icons of the breed's foundation as a pure breed, claimed within these lists.
-However, there are no Collies (Smooth) listed separately.
+Although dog shows began in Australia in 1862, the first attempt to document pedigrees was Tyzacks Annual published in 1912.
+From 1880 - 1911, this Annual lists 56 Collies (Rough) and 2 Collies (Smooth) imported from Britain.
+The 'Stud Book' section of the same Annual lists another 82 Collies (Rough) all with the names of their owners, mostly with their sires and dams, and some with their birth dates and/or their show records.
+This Annual also records the formation of the Victorian Collie Club in 1894[5a].
+Many of these Collie (Roughs) are now regarded as icons of the breed's foundation as a pure breed.

-The Collie (Rough) continued to keep the breed to the fore with W.J.Malony's Ch Glenburn Success (pictured) reaching great heights during the 1930's.
-In the ensuing decades, many Collies have won major awards at large shows, and although primarily a show dog today, they still retain the natural instinct to herd.
-There is no doubt that the glamour of this beautiful breed, coming in the three accepted colours, has added to the popularity, both as a family pet, and the very successful show dog.
+The Collie (Rough) remained popular for the next century and beyond with 210 individual dogs entered at the 1980 Royal Melbourne Show.
+Today, although primarily a show dog, Collies still retain the natural instinct to herd.
+There is no doubt that the glamour of this beautiful breed, has added to the popularity, both as a family pet, and a successful show dog.